 Process: Prince2, ITIL

-Formed a knowledge team (10–16 people) with representatives from each corps and vtsPN, chaired by me, for one migration.
+Formed a knowledge team (10–16 people) with representatives from each corps and vtsPN, which I chaired.

-Wrote the consolidation advisory and planned and led the migration team (3–9 staff depending on complexity).
+Wrote the consolidation advice and planned and led migration teams (3–9 staff depending on complexity).

 Discover other experts with similar qualifications and experience